 Site 41 at Meziadin Lake Provincial Park

-His fishing partner was on a 10-week honeymoon to Canada & Alaska.
-This young couple were driving 4x4 truck with a small camper that they rented for $8,900 plus $0.34/km after the first 100 km per day, plus their fuel.
-And it seemed they were getting about the same mileage as us, yet we were towing a fifth wheel!
+Steve did some fishing with a fellow from Sweden who was on a 10-week honeymoon to Canada & Alaska.
+This young couple were driving a 4x4 truck with a small camper that they rented for $8,900 plus $0.34/km after the first 100 km per day, plus their fuel cost.

 Northbound on the Cassiar Highway, south of Bell II

+We looked forward to a short day as our destination was Kinaskan Lake Provincial Park.
 Unfortunately, the highway was closed a few kilometres south of Bell II due to a serious accident: a transport truck had overturned around the corner pictured below.

 Line of traffic waiting for accident to clear a couple kilometres south of